 • Please do not do anything that might impede any investigative actions.
 Information should be recorded and reported in a timely manner and restricted to those who need to know the details.

 4.9 The matter should be reported to the designated safeguarding lead, Lana Foster and Jenny Rumble.
 In their absence, please report to James Foster and or Charlotte Hamson.
 Please remember to include all of the written documentation and any notes that you have taken by completing the incident Problem and Log.
 If you do not have access to the iBOS system then use outook and transfer the information later.

 4.10 Please do not disclose any further information from this point until the next course of action has been decided by the designated safeguarding lead, Lana Foster or deputy safeguarding lead, Jenny Rumble.

 5 Recording the disclosure of cause for concern

 5.1 This section is informed by the principles contained within the Crown Prosecution Service guidance ‘Achieving Best Evidence’ March 2011.
 The report outlines guidance concerning early discussions with a child.
-There is a good recording practice pro-forma, available here, to review during a disclosure.

 5.2 Where you suspect that a child is or has suffered abuse or neglect, avoid talking to the child in the presence of the suspected abuser.